RuiLiGitLove/LUMEN/README.md

                         -load_huggingface soumickmj/SMILEUHURA_DS6_CamSVD_UNetMSS3D_wDeform
 ```

+#### 2. nnU-Net
+If you are using the nnU-Net model, please also cite:
+>Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
+Nature methods, 18(2), 203-211.

+Follow the instructions at the [official nnU-Net repository](https://github.com/MIC-DKFZ/nnUNet) for installation of nnU-Net.
+Our trained nnU-Net model is available on Huggingface at https://huggingface.co/ruiruili/LUMEN_CamSVD_nnUNet, where we also provide detailed instructions for usage.

-#### MSFDF (Alternative)
+#### 3. MSFDF
-The Multi-Scale Frangi Diffusive Filter (MSFDF) pipeline was published in this paper
+If you are using the Multi-Scale Frangi Diffusive Filter (MSFDF) pipeline, please also cite:

 >M. Bernier, S. C. Cunnane, and K. Whittingstall, ‘The morphology of the human cerebrovascular system’, Hum Brain Mapp, vol. 39, no. 12, pp. 4962–4975, Dec.
 2018, doi: 10.1002/HBM.24337.

 We adapted its code from https://github.com/braincharter/vasculature_notebook [*last accessed on 22 Feb 2025*].
-To use our version, specify your file paths in `MSFDF/MSFDF_main.py`, and run `python MSFDF/MSFDF_main.py`.
+To use our version, specify your file paths in `MSFDF/MSFDF_main.py`, and run `python MSFDF/MSFDF_main.py` inside the `LUMEN-env` environment.

 ### II.
 LSA Quantification
 This stage uses the segmentation mask and extracts morphological metrics of the LSAs.
 We provide two options for defining the ROI: